codefionn/rust-customvmcpu/README.md

 ```

-Note: there's no operator precendence, but operations can be wrapped in curly
+Note: there's operator precendence and operations can be wrapped in curly
 brackets ().

 ## Instructions